---change-section-address section {=,+,-}val
+--change-section-address sectionpattern {=,+,-}val

---adjust-section-vma section {=,+,-} val
+--adjust-section-vma sectionpattern {=,+,-}val

-Set or change both the VMA address and the LMA address of the named section.
+Set or change both the VMA address and the LMA address of any section matching section pattern.
 If '=' is used, the section address is set to val.
 Otherwise, val is added to or subtracted from the section address.
 See the comments under '--change-addresses', above.
-If section does not exist in the input file, a warning will be issued, unless '--no-change-warnings' is used.
+If sectionpattern does not match any sections in the input file, a warning will be issued, unless '--no-change-warnings' is used.

---change-section-lma section {=,+,-}val
+--change-section-lma sectionpattern {=,+,-}val

-Set or change the LMA address of the named section.
+Set or change the LMA address of any sections matching sectionpattern.
 The LMA address is the address where the section will be loaded into memory at program load time.
 Normally this is the same as the VMA address, which is the address of the section at program run time, but on some systems, especially those where a program is held in ROM, the two can be different.
 If '=' is used, the section address is set to val.
 Otherwise, val is added to or subtracted from the section address.
 See the comments under '--change-addresses', above.
-If section does not exist in the input file, a warning will be issued, unless '--no-change-warnings' is used.
+If sectionpattern does not match any sections in the input file, a warning will be issued, unless '--no-change-warnings' is used.

---change-section-vma section {=,+,-}val
+--change-section-vma sectionpattern {=,+,-}val

-Set or change the VMA address of the named section.
+Set or change the VMA address of any section matching sectionpattern.
 The VMA address is the address where the section will be located once the program has started executing.
 Normally this is the same as the LMA address, which is the address where the section will be loaded into memory, but on some systems, especially those where a program is held in ROM, the two can be different.
 If '=' is used, the section address is set to val.
 Otherwise, val is added to or subtracted from the section address.
 See the comments under '--change-addresses', above.

-If section does not exist in the input file, a warning will be issued, unless '--no-change-warnings' is used.
+If sectionpattern does not match any sections in the input file, a warning will be issued, unless '--no-change-warnings' is used.